-Item number four in the Master Steve Armstrong's Code of Isshinryu Karate stipulates "A person's unbalance is the same as a weight."
+Item number four in the Code of Isshinryu Karate as preserved by Steve Armstrong stipulates "A person's unbalance is the same as a

 In Tai Chi Chuan, it is commonly held that "One ounce can move a thousand pounds."

-These principles are of profound significance as one reaches mature understanding into martial arts.
-With the perceived indestructibility of youth, it is perhaps understandable the early years in arts such as Karate and Kung Fu are primarily physical, with an emphasis on speed and power and an early focus on striking,
+These principles are of profound significance as one reaches mature understanding of the

+martial arts.
+With the perceived indestructibility of youth, it is perhaps understandable the early years in arts such as Karate and Kung Fu are primarily physical, with an emphasis on speed and power and an early focus

-four cardinal points are like the "primary colors" of balance breaking.
-The second four, or the off angles, though considered to be among the eight fundamental techniques, are actually angular
+mindful, the four cardinal points are like the "primary colors" of balance breaking.
+The second four, or the off angles, though considered to be among the eight fundamental techniques, are actually

 Carol and Terri Demonstrate the Basic Moves